jgoizueta/binomial-techniques/README.md

 Python, Julia, HP50 an various CASs systems) and then compute the quotient (which may be tricky due to overflow, e.g. on the HP50G)

+To avoid overflow problems while computing with standard precision (IEEE floating point) the techniques of:

+Fast and Accurate Computation of Binomial Probabilities by Catherine Loader (2000) can be used.
+Some implementation of this and similar algorithms, capable of handling large values of N without extended arithmetic are:

+* The `dbinom` function from R
+* `scipy.stats.binom` from SciPy
+* `Binomp` from the WP34S
+* `BINOM.DIST` from Spreasheets such as Calc or Excel.
+  Note that  `BINOMDIST` from Numbers has narrower limits for its arguments.
+* The `Distribution::Binomial`
+  of the SciRuby `distribution` gem, if the 'GSL' library and the 'rb-gsl' gems are installed (otherwise for large numbers the result will be NaN)